 - Who can use the CALNET Statewide Contracts?

-- Local governmental entity: Local government entities are defined as “any city, county, city and county, district or other governmental body or corporation, including the California State Universities (CSU) and University of California (UC) systems, K-12 schools and community colleges”, empowered to expend public funds.
+- Local government entities are defined as “any city, county, city and county, district or other governmental body empowered to expend public funds for the acquisition of goods”.

-- An entity with a Joint Powers Agreement (JPA)
+- A governmental entity with a Joint Powers Agreement (JPA)

 - Why Use the CALNET Statewide Contracts?